ian-andrich/StorageCombinatorsPython/docs/tutorials.rst

 Now we get them logged directly to our console on stdoud (channel 1).

-We can implement other logs ourself by inspecting :class:`~base.PrintFilter` and overwriting its :meth:`~base.PrintFilter.write` method.
+We can implement other logs ourself by inspecting :class:`~src.base.PrintFilter` and overwriting its :meth:`~src.base.PrintFilter.write` method.